-You are here: Infothek - Around the Cardiovascular System - MAD - mean arterial pressure
+You are here: Infothek - All about the Heart and Circulatory System - MAD - mean arterial pressure

 MAD - mean arterial pressure

-The mean arterial pressure (MAD; English: mean arterial pressure = MAP) is the average blood pressure over time, independent of the systolic and diastolic fluctuations in the vascular system.
-Since the curve does not run uniformly, the MAD does not correspond to the average of systolic and diastolic blood pressure.
-This becomes clear with an example.
-In the following representation, the diastolic value is 80 mmHg, and the systolic pressure is 120 mmHg.
-The arithmetic mean would be 100 mmHg.
-However, the MAD is significantly lower at around 93 mmHg.
+The mean arterial pressure (MAD; English: mean arterial pressure = MAP) is the time-weighted average of blood pressure that does not depend on the systolic and diastolic fluctuations in the vessels.
+Because the pressure curve isnt uniform, the MAD is not simply the average of systolic and diastolic blood pressure.
+An example makes this clear.
+In the diagram below the diastolic value is 80 mmHg and the systolic pressure is 120 mmHg.
+The arithmetic mean would be 100 mmHg, but the MAD is about 93 mmHg noticeably lower.

-The MAD is considered the most reliable parameter for organ perfusion.
-Normal values range between 70 and 105 mmHg.
-If the MAD drops permanently below 60 mmHg, there is a risk that the organs of the body - including the brain - may be under-supplied with oxygen and nutrients and can therefore be damaged.
+The MAD is considered the most reliable parameter for organ blood flow.
+Normal values range from 70 to 105 mmHg.
+If the MAD stays below 60 mmHg for a prolonged period, there is a risk that the body's organs including the brain may not get enough oxygen and nutrients and can be damaged as a result.

 Measurement

-• The most accurate method is the determination of the arterial mean pressure through invasive blood pressure measurement.
+• The most accurate method is to determine the arterial mean pressure with an invasive blood pressure measurement (arterial catheter).

-• Blood pressure monitors with oscillometric principles can determine the mean arterial pressure through the oscillation of the vessel wall.
-Unfortunately, this value is usually not displayed on household devices.
+• Blood pressure monitors that use the oscillometric method can determine the mean arterial pressure from the oscillation of the vessel wall.
+Unfortunately, this value is usually not shown on typical home devices.

-• The MAD can be calculated from systolic and diastolic pressure using the following formula:
+• You can calculate the MAD from systolic and diastolic pressure using the following formula:

 MAD = diastolic pressure + 1/3 * (systolic pressure – diastolic pressure)

-In the example from the diagram with a systolic pressure of 120 mmHg and a diastolic pressure of 80 mmHg:
+In the example from the diagram with systolic pressure 120 mmHg and diastolic pressure 80 mmHg:

 MAD = 80 + 1/3 * (120 – 80) = 93.3